NathanNoye/Code-Test/README.md

 ## Notes
 Throughout the codebase - you'll notice documentation.
-Some are denoted with "// * Developer Note" - these are notes left for the reviewer(s) to gove more insight into the decision process.
+Some are denoted with "// * Developer Note" - these are notes left for the reviewer(s) to give more insight into the decision process.

 There are some bits of pseudo code by these comments to indicate certain features that could be done in a full-fledge production.

 There is a link to a video of the app walkthrough

 ### Date
-December 22ns, 2022 🎅
+December 22nd, 2022 🎅

 ### Instructions for how to build & run the app
 To run, open a terminal in this project directory and run this command: